gmsevekari/gajanan_maharaj_sevekari/APP_MEMORY_BANK.md

     -   **Navigation:** All detail screens feature a consistent `AppBar` with a **Home** and **Settings** button in the `actions`.
 Screens that are part of a sequence (Granth, Aarti, etc.) also include **Previous/Next** arrows for easy navigation.
 Long titles are handled by allowing the title to wrap to a new line, facilitated by a `PreferredSize` widget on the `AppBar`.
 -   **`GranthAdhyayDetailScreen`:** This is the most feature-rich detail screen.
     -   It displays a chapter-specific image at the top of both the "Read" and "Listen" tabs.
-    -   The "Listen" tab embeds a YouTube video using the `youtube_player_flutter` package.
+    -   The "Listen" tab embeds a YouTube video using the `youtube_player_flutter` package. **Fullscreen functionality is explicitly disabled** due to persistent state management issues, providing a more stable user experience.
     -   It preserves the selected tab (Read/Listen) when navigating to the next or previous chapter.
 -   **`EventCalendarScreen`:**
     -   Fetches events from a Firestore `events` collection.
     -   The query is sorted by `start_time` to ensure chronological order.
     -   The event list displays all events from the user-selected date for the **next 30 days**.

-### 3. Technical Stack & Architecture
+### 4. Technical Stack & Architecture

 -   **Framework:** Flutter.
 -   **State Management:** The `provider` package is used for app-wide state, specifically for `ThemeProvider` and `LocaleProvider`.